parsiya/parsiya.net/content/post/2021/2021-10-24-semgrep-autofix/index.markdown

 ### Go - text/template
 In Go you can use `text/template` and `html/template`.
 The latter does some output encoding and is safer for web use.
-It's possible to use `text/template` correctly or in a non-web use case but, it's not usually the case.
+It's possible to use `text/template` correctly or in a non-web use case, but it's not usually the case.

 At first glance you would think we can use `fix` and replace `text/template` with `html/template`.
 To test this theory, add a `fix` section to the Semgrep's